Spaced Repetition: Never Forget What You Learn [2026]

 Why Do We Forget?
 The Forgetting Curve Explained

-One important caveat.
-Those numbers come from memorizing nonsense syllables, which is close to the worst-case scenario for memory.
-Meaningful material has a flatter curve.
-But the shape holds.
-And in 2015, researchers Murre and Dros replicated Ebbinghaus’s experiment in a different language, 130 years later.
-Nearly identical results.
+One caveat matters.
+Those figures come from nonsense syllables, close to a worst case for memory, and meaningful material decays along a flatter slope.
+The shape is what survives scrutiny: in 2015, Murre and Dros replicated the 1885 experiment in a different language, 130 years later, and got nearly identical curves.

 | Recognition | Recall | |